Understanding Anxiety & How Therapy Helps

 Q-Can anxiety go away without therapy?

-Some people find that lifestyle changes and stress management help, but for lasting change, therapy often provides the structure and tools to break long-term anxiety patterns.
+Some people find that lifestyle changes and stress management help, but for lasting change, therapy often provides the structure, tools, and skills to break long-term anxiety patterns.

 Q- What is the 3-3-3 rule for anxiety?